UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-If a note has a displayLabel attribute with the value of "Grade level", it refers to the target audience of the resource.
+If a note has a :code:`displayLabel` attribute with the value of "Grade level", it refers to the target audience of the resource.

 Justification
 ^^^^^^^^^^^^^